-With February vacation coming up next week (and spring breaks in March and April), Walt Disney World is going to be crowded with lots of families visiting the parks.
-Last year, we visited Walt Disney World during Thanksgiving, which is one of the most busy weeks, and still had the chance to experience all of the parks and rides – it just took a little more strategic planning.
+With school vacations coming up, Walt Disney World is going to be crowded with lots of families visiting the parks.
+Last year, we visited Walt Disney World during Thanksgiving, which is one of the busiest weeks, and still had the chance to experience all of the parks and rides – it just took a little more strategic planning.
 If you are headed on a Walt Disney World family vacation over the next few months, do some planning in advance and you’ll still have the chance to enjoy everything.

 Walt Disney World Crowd Tips

 Before going on vacation, it’s a good idea to make a list of everything that you want to see.
 When on vacation, head out to the parks at rope drop (i.e., when they open).
 You’ll typically be able to get through the turnstiles before the official opening, so arrive well in advance.